arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 <a name="Ex1Task2" />
 #### Task 2 – Understanding the Resources Section ####

-In this task, you will learn about the Resource section, which is used for defining all the resources that will be in your resource group.
+In this task, you will learn about the Resource section, used for defining all the resources included in your resource group.

 The **Resources** collection contains a JSON array of **Resource** objects.
 Each Resource object has the following top-level structure.